-The Actuarial Function processes at least annually a written report for the Board of Directors, which documents all the tasks carried out by the same and the relative results, clearly identifying any significant deficiencies, including those relating to data quality, and making recommendations on how to remedy them, also in order to increase the quality and quantity of available data.
+The Actuarial Function produces a written report at least annually for the Board of Directors, which documents all the tasks carried out by the same and the relative results, clearly identifying any significant deficiencies, including those relating to data quality, and making recommendations on how to remedy them.
 The Actuarial function also report promptly to the Board about any findings of the activity that can have a significant impact on the financial position of the Company.